 If you have breast pain that lasts for a long time or keeps coming back, it’s probably a good idea to talk to your healthcare provider about it.

 DIAGNOSIS & TESTS

 How is breast pain in women diagnosed?

 Your healthcare provider will ask you questions to find the cause of your pain and decide if you need treatment.
 They may ask you to describe the pain and where in your breast area you feel it.
 Your healthcare provider will also check to see if you have lumps in your breasts.

-If you’re younger than 35 years of age and don’t have a breast lump, your healthcare provider might decide that you don’t need any tests.
-If you’re older than 35 years of age and don’t have a breast lump, your healthcare provider may still want you to get a mammogram.
-A mammogram is a special X-ray of the breasts.
+If you’re younger than 30 years of age and don’t have a breast lump, your healthcare provider might decide that you don’t need any tests.
+If you’re older than 30 years of age and don’t have a breast lump, your healthcare provider may still want you to get a mammogram and/ or an ultrasound.